 Things are not always what they appear to be.
 Sometimes the standard advice does not get you where you want to go.
 Here’s an idea: approach what you’re trying to achieve by doing the opposite.
 Now, this won’t work for everything, but it very well may solve the nagging problems you just can’t seem to figure out.

-Here’s just a few examples of how to harness the power of opposites.
+Here are just a few examples of how to harness the power of opposites…

 To play loud, play soft